Tommy Edman Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 20th-ranked team ERA among all league pitching staffs (4.51).
+- The Mets' 4.49 team ERA ranks 20th among all MLB pitching staffs.

-- Mets pitchers combine to rank 22nd in baseball in home runs surrendered (153 total, 1.2 per game).
+- Mets pitchers combine to give up 154 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

+- Carrasco makes the start for the Mets, his 19th of the season.
+He is 3-6 with a 6.40 ERA and 62 strikeouts through 84 1/3 innings pitched.

+- In his last time out on Monday, the righty tossed three innings against the Pittsburgh Pirates, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.